DBook111/GD-Net/README.md

 This is the official source code for the paper "GCN-Enhanced Spatial-Spectral Dual-Encoder Network for Simultaneous Segmentation of Retinal Layers and Fluid in OCT Images"
 Coded by [Zhilin Zhou](https://github.com/DBook111)
 # Citation
-If you find this code useful in your research, please cite:
+If you use this code for any academic purpose, please cite:
 [link to the paper](https://www.sciencedirect.com/science/article/abs/pii/S1746809424007602)
 ```
 title={GCN-Enhanced Spatial-Spectral Dual-Encoder Network for Simultaneous Segmentation of Retinal Layers and Fluid in OCT Images}<br>